-Joe Bailey is a University of Maryland Smith School of Business Associate Research Professor, and the Executive Director of the QUEST Undergraduate Honors Program.
-Joe's research and teaching interests span issues in telecommunications, economics, and public policy with an emphasis on the economics of the Internet.
+Joe Bailey is an associate research professor at the University of Maryland's Smith School of Business and the executive director of the QUEST Undergraduate Honors Program.
+Bailey's research and teaching interests span issues in telecommunications, economics, and public policy with an emphasis on the economics of the Internet.
 This includes an identification of the existing public policies, technologies, and market opportunities that promote the benefits of interoperability.
 He is currently studying issues related to the economics of electronic commerce and how the Internet changes competition and supply chain management.
-In addition to serving as the Executive Director of the Smith School's QUEST undergraduate Honors Program, Joe also founded MQUEST, a similar program for graduate students.
+In addition to serving as the executive director of the Smith School's QUEST undergraduate Honors Program, Bailey also founded MQUEST, a similar program for graduate students.

 Jóhanna Kristín Birnir

-Serguey Braguinsky is an Associate Professor at the University of Maryland Robert H. Smith School of Business and the Department of Economics, a Research Associate at the NBER Productivity, Innovation, and Entrepreneurship Program, and Professor (cross-appointment) at the Institute of Social and Economic Research, Osaka University.
-Serguey's research interests are in the fields of industry evolution, entrepreneurship, innovation, growth and development, and also in economics of incentives, institutions, and property rights.
-He has written extensively about the Meiji-Era Japanese Cotton Spinning Industry, and has published in leading economics and management journals, such as American Economic Review, Journal of Financial Economics, Strategic Management Journal, Journal of Law and Economics, Journal of Economic History, and Review of Economic Dynamics.
+Serguey Braguinsky is an associate professor at the University of Maryland Robert H. Smith School of Business and the Department of Economics, a research associate at the NBER Productivity, Innovation, and Entrepreneurship Program, and professor (cross-appointment) at the Institute of Social and Economic Research, Osaka University.
+Braguinsky's research interests are in the fields of industry evolution, entrepreneurship, innovation, growth and development, and also in economics of incentives, institutions, and property rights.
+He has written extensively about the Meiji-Era Japanese Cotton Spinning Industry and has published in leading economics and management journals, such as American Economic Review, Journal of Financial Economics, Strategic Management Journal, Journal of Law and Economics, Journal of Economic History, and Review of Economic Dynamics.

 Christy Ford Chapin

-Joonkyu Choi is an economist and former PhD Student Affiliate at the Snider Center.
+Joonkyu Choi is an economist and former PhD student affiliate at the Snider Center.
 His research interests are in the areas of macroeconomics, firm dynamics, and entrepreneurship.
-In a recent project, Joonkyu studied how better fallback options against business failure allow entrepreneurs to take larger business risks.
+In a recent project, Choi studied how better fallback options against business failure allow entrepreneurs to take larger business risks.
 He has also studied how corporate lobbying affects resource allocation and job creation in the aggregate economy.
-Joonkyu received the Dissertation Fellowship from Ewing Kauffman Foundation in 2016 and the Ann G. Wylie dissertation fellowship from the University of Maryland in 2017.
-He started working at the Federal Reserve Board in 2018, although he participates as an Affiliated Researcher in his personal capacity, any views expressed in this capacity do not necessarily reflect the views of the Board or the United States government.
+Choi received the dissertation fellowship from Ewing Kauffman Foundation in 2016 and the Ann G. Wylie dissertation fellowship from the University of Maryland in 2017.
+He started working at the Federal Reserve Board in 2018, although he participates as an affiliated researcher in his personal capacity, any views expressed in this capacity do not necessarily reflect the views of the board or the United States government.

-Adina Dabu is an Associate Research Scholar in the Department of Management and Organization at the University of Maryland's Smith School of Business.
-Adina's primary research interests are in the areas of entrepreneurship, the diffusion of management knowledge in less developed economies, the ethics of market processes, and qualitative methodology.
-Her applied research has concentrated on employment relations systems in Central and Eastern Europe as well as on the transnational diffusion of management knowledge through early consulting markets, and her theoretical agenda explores entrepreneurship frameworks such as effectuation theory and Austrian economics.
+Adina Dabu is an associate research scholar in the Department of Management and Organization at the University of Maryland's Smith School of Business.
+Dabu's primary research interests are in the areas of entrepreneurship, the diffusion of management knowledge in less developed economies, the ethics of market processes, and qualitative methodology.
+Her applied research has concentrated on employment relations systems in central and eastern Europe as well as on the transnational diffusion of management knowledge through early consulting markets, and her theoretical agenda explores entrepreneurship frameworks such as effectuation theory and Austrian economics.
 She has a special interest in the methodology of grounded theory and comparative analysis.
-Adina's work has been published in Organization Science, Journal of Industrial Relations and Eastern European Economics and presented at the meetings of Academy of Management, Strategic Management Society, European Group of Organizational Studies (EGOS), and European Academy of Management (EURAM).
+Dabu's work has been published in Organization Science, Journal of Industrial Relations and Eastern European Economics and presented at the meetings of the Academy of Management, Strategic Management Society, European Group of Organizational Studies (EGOS), and European Academy of Management (EURAM).